catnnemo/odin-recipes/README.md

 This is the readme for the Odin Project **Odin-Recipes**.
-This is my first project, Recipes.
+This is my first project in the course.

 Many of the HTML topics I've already learned like basic tags.